The Future of e-Invoicing

 e-invoicing is an integral, and often driving, component of the financial structures required for the real-time economy.
 The RTE presents benefits to business cashflow, through reduction of latency between, and within, financial processes.

-Businesses that embrace digitization of financial processes, such as AR automation and electronic invoicing, can expect a reduction in capital occupancy costs by occupying assets, resulting in a more efficient, agile and productive business.
+Businesses that embrace digitization of financial processes, such as AR management and electronic invoicing, can expect a reduction in capital occupancy costs by occupying assets, resulting in a more efficient, agile and productive business.

 e-Invoicing diversification leads to platform and format agnosticism